ivan-usov-org/bec/docs/source/developer/ophyd.md

 * **set(value : any, force : bool=False, timeout : float=None) -> ophyd.Status**\
 Set method of signal.
 This typically calls `put` in a thread and returns an `ophyd.status` object that will resolve once the call return successfully.
 It can be made a blocking call by running `.wait()` on the status object.

+(developer.ophyd_devices.device)=
 ### Device

 Devices provide additional methods that become relevant for the scan interface within BEC.
-In BEC, scans usually follow a pattern of bootstrapping devices for the upcoming scan.
+Scans usually follow a pattern of bootstrapping devices using *stage* and *unstage* for the cleanup procedure.
 The relevant methods are implemented through the interface provided here, i.e. again in analogy to the interface implemented for `ophyd.device`.

 * **_staged -> ophyd.Staged**\